activeviam/mac/documentation/bookmarks/overview.md

 It aims to serve as an entry point for analysis.

-Its view give insights on the direct memory consumption of the application on two axes: owners and components (as defined in the [data model page](../data_model.md)).
+Its view gives insight on the direct memory consumption of the application on two axes: owners and components (as defined in the [data model page](../data_model.md)).